What is Thrive Impact Fund?

 Morgan Brannon

-Morgan’s experience at the United Nations and World Bank tied with her private sector and non-profit pursuits laid the foundation of her approach to sharing objective, optimistic guidance to initiate growth in others.
-Helping people see new options and new potentials while inspiring aligned action is how she really moves organizations forward.
+Morgan’s experience with her private sector and non-profit pursuits laid the foundation of her approach to sharing objective, optimistic guidance to initiate growth and move organizations forward.

 What makes us unique?